Electric Heat a quick look at the facilities and products of Rama Industrial Heater Company

 RAMA Industrial Heater Company serves widely diversified industries throughout the nation.
 Today RAMAproducts are providing reliable electric heat for aerospace and aircraft applications . . . for plastics, petroleum and paper processing . . . for packaging, electronic, typographical, laundry, refrigeration and medical equipment. . . for food processing . . . for tire manufacturing and recapping . . . for use in the refractory, metal fabrication, chemical and cryogenic industries . . . for use in vending, stamping and marking, electrical testing and copying equipment . . . and in literally thousands of other applications.
 Whenever electric heat is needed . . . look to RAMA!

-THIS IS RAMA . . . specialists in electric heat
+THIS IS RAMA . . . specialists in industrial electric heaters

 Since its found over 70 years ago, RAMA Industrial Heater Company has specialized in manufacturing electric heating units, devices and assembles.
 Today, all types, shapes and sizes of heating units are shipped from our modern factory to users throughout the nation.